Axia-Tech/AXIA-wiki/docs/learn/learn-bridges.md

 ### For Bridge Builders

-If your team is interested in building a bridge between an external chain and AXIASolar, there may be funding available from the W3F [grants program][].
+If your team is interested in building a bridge between an external chain and AXIACoin, there may be funding available from the W3F [grants program][].
 Please first check that the chain you are intending to bridge between hasn't already been built or is in the process of being built by another team.
 More popular chains with clear use cases will be given priority, and novel bridge designs are